renea2024/recipe-manager/README.md

 - Ingredients displayed as bullet points
 - Steps displayed as a numbered list
 - Mark and organize favorite recipes
-- Search recipes by name
+- Search recipes by name or ingredients
+- Debounced search for improved performance and user experience
 - Expand recipes to view full details
 - Persistent data using localStorage